-Comparing to other routes Camino Inglés is considerably shorter, the distance from Ferrol to Santiago being just 118km.
-Although A Coruña is considered other starting point, walking from this harbor town will not qualify you for the pilgrim’s certificate.
+Compared to other routes, Camino Inglés is considerably shorter, the distance from Ferrol to Santiago being just 118km.
+Although A Coruña is considered another starting point, walking from this harbor town will not qualify you for the pilgrim’s certificate.
 To obtain one, you would need to walk on foot at least 100km, and the route from A Coruna only rounds up to 74km.

 The shorter distance requires the pilgrims to be a bit more pedant when it comes to collecting the stamps.
 Since walking only the minimum distance, the pilgrim’s office needs to be sure that the distance has indeed been walked and the certificate is deserved.
 Usually, two stamps per day are required.
 The first one-half way through the stage and the other one at the end.

-Neither the route from Ferrol nor the one starting in A Coruña offer you alternative paths, making the walk pretty straightforward.
-The two ways meet in Hospital de Bruma from where they continue to Santiago.
+Neither the route from Ferrol nor the one starting in A Coruña offers you alternative paths, making the walk pretty straightforward.
+The two ways meet in Hospital de Bruma, from where they continue to Santiago.

-As per the Ferrol alternative, it might be worth mentioning though that a possibility to make a shortcut in the very first stage, crossing the Ría de Ferrol by the national road bridge.
-Nonetheless, given the route is relatively short as it is, we do not recommend it.
+As per the Ferrol alternative, it might be worth mentioning, though, that a possibility to make a shortcut in the very first stage, crossing the Ría de Ferrol by the national road bridge.
+Nonetheless, given the route is relatively short as it is, I do not recommend it.

-In this part of Spain, an efficient and straightforward waymarking is essential; otherwise, it would be impossible to advance quickly through a territory riddled with crossroads, forks in the road, intertwining forest tracks and local roads.
-This is another good reason to opt for Ferrol-Santiago route.
+In this part of Spain, an efficient and straightforward waymarking is essential; otherwise, it would be impossible to advance quickly through a territory riddled with crossroads, forks in the road, intertwining forest tracks, and local roads.
+This is another good reason to opt for the Ferrol-Santiago route.

-The waymarking between Ferrol and Santiago is very good, signaled by the classic milestones with shell symbol and painted yellow arrows.
+The waymarking between Ferrol and Santiago is very good, signaled by the classic milestones with the Camino de Santiago scallop shell symbol and painted yellow arrows.
 However, if starting from A Coruña, leaving the city behind can leave you quite confused.

 Cities & Distances

-As for the weather, the Camino Inglés is accessible at any time of the year, since the proximity of the sea both moderate the cold in winter and ease the heat in summer.
+As for the weather, the Camino Inglés is accessible at any time of the year since the proximity of the sea both moderates the cold in winter and eases the heat in summer.
 However, due to its exposure to the Atlantic, it is also the route with the rainiest days.
 Going 5 or 6 days without a shower is unlikely.

 Despite being short in distance, the route it is not short on historical sites.
 There are numerous medieval churches, chapels, and ruins along the way.

 If starting in or making a detour through A Coruña, do not miss the Roman Lighthouse (Tower of Hercules).
-Leaving from Ferrol, be sure to visit the monastery church in Xubia as well as the Church of Santiago and the church or San Miguel de Breamo in Pontedeume.
-Hospital de Bruma offers a medieval chapel of San Lourenzo while Lambre is known for a medieval bridge.
+Leaving from Ferrol, be sure to visit the monastery church in Xubia as well as the Church of Santiago and the Church of San Miguel de Breamo in Pontedeume.
+Hospital de Bruma offers a medieval chapel of San Lorenzo, while Lambre is known for a medieval bridge.

-One of the best guidebooks available is the The Camino Inglés (Pilgrim Guides to Spain # 7) by John Walker.
-You can either purchase a hard copy or download a free up-to-date PDF version online.
-If you are up for something more modern, there is a handy app ‘Camino Inglés – A Wise Pilgrim Guide’ (available for both iPhones and iPads) which provides current information about the route, services, and albergues.
+One of the best guidebooks available is The Camino Inglés (Pilgrim Guides to Spain # 7) by John Walker.
+You can either purchase a hard copy or download a free, up-to-date PDF version online.
+If you are up for something more modern, there is a handy app ‘Camino Inglés – A Wise Pilgrim Guide’ (available for both iPhones and iPads), which provides current information about the route, services, and albergues.

 Travel Along The English Way